WestGrid/ubcSummerSchool2019/2-forAttendees.md

 If you have a Compute Canada acount, you are encouraged to use it during the school.
 We will also be providing guest accounts.
 In some of the courses you will be using a training cluster in a virtual machine (VM), and in some courses you will be running jobs on real Compute Canada production clusters.

+## Broadcast

+We are planning to broadcast either one or both streams.
+We will be posting the connection details soon.